lb3361/dosfs/README.md

 # dosfs
 Simple command line tool to manage a fat disk image (based on fatfs)

-This project was written very quickly because I wanted sometimes more convenient than mouting a disk image as root and less complicated than the venerable mtools.
+This project was written very quickly because I wanted something more convenient than mouting a disk image as root and less complicated than the venerable mtools.
 I simply reproduced the functionality of a program I wrote decades ago to